Hamza Shahbaz: Political career

-After joining the Pakistan Muslim League (N), he contested in the by-elections held in June 2008.
+After joining the Pakistan Muslim League (N), he contested the by-elections held in June 2008.
 He ran unopposed from Constituency NA-119 (Lahore-II) and was subsequently elected to the National Assembly of Pakistan.
 He successfully retained his seat in the National Assembly from the same constituency during the 2013 Pakistani general election.
-By 2016, Hamza had gained significant influence and was informally referred to as the deputy prime minister of Pakistan and the deputy chief minister of Punjab.
+By 2016, Hamza gained significant influence and was informally referred to as the deputy prime minister of Pakistan and the deputy chief minister of Punjab.

 In the 2018 Pakistani general election, he was elected to the National Assembly for the third time from the Constituency NA-124 (Lahore-II).
 Simultaneously, he was elected to the Provincial Assembly of the Punjab as a PML-N candidate from Constituency PP-146 (Lahore-III).
 After these successful elections, he chose to give up his National Assembly seat in favour of the Provincial Assembly seat.
 On 13 August 2018, PML-N nominated him for the office of Chief Minister of Punjab.
 However, on 19 August 2018, he received 159 votes and was defeated by Usman Buzdar, who secured 186 votes.

 On 25 August 2018, PML-N nominated Hamza for the office of the opposition leader in the Punjab Assembly.
-Subsequently, on 6 September 2018, he was officially appointed as the Leader of the Opposition in the Punjab Assembly.
+Subsequently, on 6 September 2018, he was officially appointed the Leader of the Opposition in the Punjab Assembly.

-Hamza later contested for the role of Chief Minister of the Provincial Assembly of the Punjab.
-On 16 April 2022, he was elected to the position, securing 197 votes against his opponent, Chaudhry Pervaiz Elahi, who had previously served as the speaker of the assembly.
+Hamza later contested the role of Chief Minister of the Provincial Assembly of the Punjab.
+On 16 April 2022, he was elected to the position, securing 197 votes against his opponent Chaudhry Pervaiz Elahi, who had previously served as the speaker of the assembly.
 However, his tenure as chief minister was abruptly ended following a verdict by a three-judge bench of the Supreme Court, which involved the interpretation of law.

-Hamza, who has been serving as the Vice President of the Pakistan Muslim League Nawaz since May 2019 under his father Shehbaz Sharif’s leadership, won his fourth term in the National Assembly from Constituency NA-118 in the 2024 Pakistani general election.
+Hamza, who has been serving as the Vice President of the Pakistan Muslim League Nawaz since May 2019 under his father Shehbaz Sharif's leadership, won his fourth term in the National Assembly from Constituency NA-118 in the 2024 Pakistani general election.